SeedTactics/fms-insight/docs/operator-procedures.md

 and record it as loaded onto the pallet.
 The cell controller will begin moving the pallet to the machine.

-If for whatever reason the load instructions can not be followed, idealy the operator should edit the cell controller **before** the load is completed.
+If for whatever reason the load instructions can not be followed, ideally the operator should edit the cell controller **before** the load is completed.
 FMS Insight will adjust itself based on whatever the cell controller expects to happen and only at the time that the load is completed is anything finalized and recorded.